jcjiang/dotnet-data-access-workshop/part-2-efcore/part-2c-migrations.md

 First, we will define the data model classes and relationships of our database in our `Model.cs` file.
 EF Core will use this code to generate our database.

-To get a deeper understanding of this code, check out [Part 2b: Hand code your data model](/part-2-efcore/part-2b-handcode.md).
+To get a deeper understanding of this code and what each part does, check out [Part 2b: Hand code your data model](/part-2-efcore/part-2b-handcode.md).

 ```csharp
 using Microsoft.EntityFrameworkCore;